-2. Changes to annotations or classification of materials.
+2. Changes to annotations, classification of materials, or proposal to remove.

-The NOSB may request to review an existing substance on the National List without a new petition when they have justification to support a revision of the annotation or reclassification of the substance.
+The NOSB may request to review an existing substance on the National List without a new petition when they have justification to support a revision of the annotation-, a reclassification of the substance, or removal of a substance.
 This may happen as a result of the sunset review process, or based on new information provided in a Technical Review, or from public comment.
 The following procedure should be followed:

-- The Subcommittee sends a written request for a new work agenda item to the Executive Subcommittee. - The request should include a summary of the issue, brief justification for the change, and resources in hand or needed for the project. - The ES considers the request and determines if it should go forward. - NOP reviews the item for possible addition to the work agenda, and may propose to add to a future meeting schedule depending on NOSB workload. - The Subcommittee develops a proposal for consideration that is separate from the sunset review of the substance.
+• The Subcommittee sends a written request for a new work agenda item to the Executive Subcommittee.

+- The request should include a summary of the issue, brief justification for the change, and resources in hand or needed for the project. - The ES considers the request and determines if it should go forward. - NOP reviews the item for possible addition to the work agenda, and may propose to add to a future meeting schedule depending on NOSB workload. - The Subcommittee develops a proposal for consideration that is separate from the sunset review of the substance.
 NOP will then consider rulemaking action in a timely manner, without constraints due to the sunset timeline.